binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     </div>
 </div>

 And the last thing to do was to animate the text at the bottom of the tower.
 I use the `marquee` tag because it's target to animate text in a box!
-Here the problem comes to the fact that I have 2 faces in my tower and I want to give the impression that the text "slide" arround the tower.
-To create this effet, I have to use 2 `marquee` and play a timeout that corresponds to the time of the move of the text.
+Here, the problem comes to the fact that I have 2 faces in my tower and I want to give the impression that the text "slide" around the tower.
+To create this effect, I have to use 2 `marquee` and play a timeout that corresponds to the time of the move of the text.

 ```html
 <marquee behavior="scroll" direction="right" class="marquee_1">DevFest Nantes</marquee>